wullm/SOAP/README.md

 ## Tests

-The script `./tests/run_tests.sh` will run the unit tests for SOAP.
+The command `./tests/run_tests.sh` will run the unit tests for SOAP.
 Some tests rely on data stored on cosma, and therefore cannot be run from other systems.

 The scripts in `tests/FLAMINGO` for showing how to